TangJingfan/UAV_control/README.md

    - Type the message you wish to send.
    - Click **发送信息** to transmit the message.
 Make sure both HC-14 modules are set up identically to ensure reliable communication.

-## Troubleshooting

-- If you encounter issues with uploading the code, ensure that the STM32 board is properly connected and the correct port is selected in Platform IO.
-- If the build fails, check the `platformio.ini` file for the correct board configuration and dependencies.